 Explanation.—For the purpose of this sub-rule, the “guidelines developed by the Organisation” means “Guidelines for the use of electronic record books under MARPOL, adopted by resolution MEPC.312(74) as may be amended by the Organization”.

 “emission” means any release of substances, subject to control by these Rules, from ships into the atmosphere or sea;

+In-use sample means a sample of fuel oil in use on a ship.

 “emission control area” means an area where the adoption of special mandatory measures for emissions from ships is required to prevent, reduce and control air pollution from NOx or SOX and particulate matter or all three types of emissions and their attendant adverse impacts on human health and the environment and shall include those listed in rules 14 and 15;